Cheyenne Mountain Complex: Other systems

 By 1992, the U.S. Space Command Space Surveillance Center (SSC) was the data analysis and tracking center for Baker-Nunn camera images and Cheyenne Mountain was connected to the AN/URC-117 Ground Wave Emergency Network (GWEN) communication site in Pueblo, Colorado.
 By 1995, the AN/FPS-129 HAVE STARE (Globus II) radar in California had been upgraded to "relay data to Cheyenne Mountain", and by October 1995 the 1st Command and Control Squadron (1CACS) in the bunker was providing space collision avoidance data to the Cheyenne Mountain Operations Center's space control center.

 In June 1993, the Cheyenne Mountain Complex Operations Center had the USSPACE and NORAD Command Center, NORAD Air Defense Operations Center (ADOC), NORAD/USSPACECOM Combined Intelligence Watch Center (CIWC), USSPACECOM Space Defense Operations Center (SPADOC), USSPACECOM Space Surveillance Center (SSC), AFSPACECOM Weather Operations Center, and the AFSPACECOM Systems Center within its facility.

 Plans to house the USSPACECOM and NORAD command centers in the same location began by July 1994.
 A $450 million upgrade was made to the missile warning center beginning in February 1995.
 The effort was part of a $1.7 billion renovation program for Cheyenne Mountain.

+'Granite Sentry' was an improvement program for the complex.
+It aimed "to provide a Message Processing Subsystem and a Video Distribution Subsystem, and [to upgrade] the NORAD Computer System display capability and four major centers: (1) the Air Defense Operations Center, (2) the NORAD Command Center, (3) the Battle Staff Support Center, and (4) the Weather Support Unit."
+It was also to process and display "nuclear detection data provided from the Integrated Correlation and Display System."
+For $230 million the program was also to "replace display screens of the Attack Warning and Attack Assessment System."
+It was delayed from 1993 to 1996.